jexnator/starter-academic/content/publication/Route 53, CloudFront, API Gateway/index.md

 slides: ""
 ---

-## Public Cloud Module 9 – Route 53: DNS Basics, Routing Policies & Experiments
+# Public Cloud Module 9 – Route 53: DNS Basics, Routing Policies & Experiments

+## Amazon Route 53

 I’ve just wrapped up the first part of our “Public Cloud Module 9” focused entirely on **Amazon Route 53**.
 Before we move on to CloudFront and the API Gateway, I want to capture the learnings here in my blog.
 DNS is effectively the phonebook of the internet, translating human-friendly domain names (like `amanox.ch`) into IPs.
 In the slides, we revisited the standard DNS resolution path with root, TLD, and authoritative name servers.
 Below is a quick diagram demonstrating the DNS lookup flow (who queries who):